simplesalt/main-9bc77/content/help-personal.md

 The truth is that we are each deeply imperfect, and our best moments are when we accomplish things together, whether achieving at the same time or asynchronously.

 I am deeply interested in the wellbeing of the people around me and invest effort toward their benefit.
-I also value my time – there’s a lot I want to do.
-If you’re the same, let’s talk about how we could help each other.
+I also value my time – there’s a lot I want to do and become.
+If you feel the same, let’s talk about how we could help each other.

 ## My goals